dist-ribut-us/merkle/readme.md

 efficient storage.

 #### Partial Trees
-Read and ReadAll will simply not work on an incomplete tree
+Read and ReadAll will simply not work on an incomplete tree.